mikavilpas/yazi.nvim/README.md

     open_file_function = function(chosen_file) end,

     hooks = {
-      -- if you want to execute a custom action when yazi has been closed -- successfully, you can define it here yazi_closed_successfully = function(chosen_file) end,
+      -- if you want to execute a custom action when yazi has been opened, -- you can define it here
+      yazi_opened = function(preselected_path) end,

+      -- when yazi was successfully closed
+      yazi_closed_successfully = function(chosen_file) end,
     },
   },